rackerlabs/support-how-to/content/general/hkg2-data-center-migration-customer-faq.md

 We provide official notification by creating a ticket in the customer portal approximately 100 days in advance of the move.
-This ticket is closed out approximately after 25 days, and we create another ticket 60 days in advance of the move that include the date and time of your move.
+This ticket is closed out approximately after 25 days, and we create another ticket 60 days in advance of the move that includes the date and time of your move.
 All further updates are posted into the 60-day notification ticket.
 Do not close the 60-day ticket until the migration has been completed.